Life with Braces

 Food – Choose foods that are softer.
 Avoid foods that are hard, sticky, crunchy or chewy.
 Cut or tear sandwiches and pizza rather than biting into them.
 Right after you get braces or whenever they are adjusted, you may want foods that require little or no chewing such as soup and macaroni and cheese.

 Care & Maintenance – It’s important to take especially good care of your teeth during orthodontic treatment.
-By brushing and flossing regularly, you’ll keep your teeth and gums in top condition and ensure that your orthodontic treatment will deliver the healthiest smile possible.
+Brushing and flossing regularly, will keep your teeth and gums in top condition and ensure that your orthodontic treatment will deliver the healthiest smile possible.

 At least once every day, brush your teeth and braces thoroughly until they are spotlessly clean, and then floss.
 This takes a little extra time, so you may want to do it at night before going to bed.

-How to brush – A good way to tell if you’re brushing correctly is if your braces look clean and shiny, and you can see the edges of the braces clearly.
+How to brush? – A good way to tell if you’re brushing correctly is if your braces look clean and shiny, and you can see the edges of the braces clearly.
+Here are some tips below:

 - Brush around all the parts of your braces and every surface of your teeth—fronts, sides and backs.
 Be sure to brush your tongue and the roof of your mouth.